PavanRangani/docs/docs/devops/assets/assets.md

 | athena-athena-staging-backup  | Staging environment's daily backup |
 | athena-athena-prod-backup | Production environment's daily backup |

+> For all of the above `*-backup` buckets' data are moved to S3 Glacier Deep Archive via its Lifecycle policies as backup archives are rarely needed.
+It also reduces cost.

 ### Backup Plan
 - None.